I-Gleb/spbu-diff/TASK.md

 # Task definition

-In this project, it is required to implement a simple analogue of the [diff utility] (https://ru.wikipedia.org/wiki/Diff), calculating the difference between two text files as a sequence of lines inserted and deleted, allowing to receive the second from the first file.
+In this project, it is required to implement a simple analogue of the [diff utility](https://wikipedia.org/wiki/Diff), calculating the difference between two text files as a sequence of lines inserted and deleted, allowing to receive the second from the first file.
 It is not required to take into account changes within the lines.